chr15m/phpbb-json-auth/phpbb-json-auth/README.txt

 Copyright Chris McCormick, 2009 chris@mccormick.cx

+GPLv3 licensed, see the file COPYING for details.

-This plugin allows phpbb to authenticate against an external site using a generic JSON based interface.
+This plugin allows phpbb to authenticate against your site using a generic JSON based interface.
 Essentially, you share the session cookie that your site uses with phpbb and then provide a page which returns JSON data saying whether the currently logged in user is authenticated or not.

 I used some previous code I had for authenticating in this way against Django, and also had a look at the "django-login-for-phpbb" project on Google Code.